Frequently Asked Questions

 • One primary document, to show the use of your identity in the community, and;

-• Two secondary documents, to show the use of your identity in the community
+• One secondary document, to show the use of your identity in the community

 The documentation you provide must include evidence of your full name and date of birth, and a photograph of you.
 The commencement and primary documents provided must include a photo of you.
 If your commencement and primary documents do not include a photograph you must submit a passport-style photograph certified by a person listed in Schedule 2 of the Statutory Declarations Regulations 1993 (Cth).